 Clients must act on supply chain risk as industry braces for Brexit

-- UK Market Intelligence report points to stagnating order books, low margins and single stage tenders piling risk onto the supply chain ahead of Brexit
+The UK Market Intelligence report points to stagnating order books, low margins and single stage tenders piling risk onto the supply chain ahead of Brexit.
+Clients must map out risk to avoid falling foul of chaotic process.

 Construction clients must urgently assess the risk profile of their projects and programmes and brace for the impact of Brexit, according to Turner & Townsend.